-(1) Map of stormwater channel, arroyos and irrigation canal locations where persons regularly frequent and Where Rescues Occur
+Map of stormwater channel, arroyos and irrigation canal locations where persons regularly frequent and Where Rescues Occur

 The Working Group completed mapping of areas identified by the participating agencies as locations where camp sites were located in the flood control channels and also where persons frequently loitered and where rescues and rescue attempts occurred.
-This enables agencies to efficiently locate persons who need to be evacuated from the channel during times of flood threat, to approach these persons to assist them in relocating to more appropriate locations, and to identify areas that require additional patrols to prevent accumulation of debris from camp sites.
+This enables agencies to efficiently locate persons who need to be evacuated from the channel during times of flood threat, or between periods of flood threat to approach these persons to assist them in relocating to more appropriate locations, and also to identify areas that require additional patrols to prevent accumulation of debris from camp sites.